French leader meets Iran's Rouhani, demands 'concrete' nuclear steps

 COERCIVE MEASURES ON SYRIA

-The French source said that Rouhani had not tried to mix the Syria crisis with the nuclear dossier and told Hollande he wanted the war to end and was open to the idea of Geneva 2.
+The French aide said Rouhani had told Hollande he wanted the war to end and that he was open to the idea of Geneva 2.

-"On Syria it's not just resolving the chemical issue, but to go get to a political solution and we know that solution also goes through Tehran," the source said.

-Hollande earlier told the U.N. that too much time had been wasted trying to end the 2-1/2 year civil war in Syria, which the United Nations says has killed more than 100,000 people.
+Hollande earlier told the United Nations that too much time had been wasted trying to end the 2-1/2-year civil war in Syria, which the United Nations says has killed more than 100,000 people.

 "We must ensure that this war ends.
 It is the deadliest war since the beginning of this century.
 The solution is a political one and too much time has been lost," he said.

-Hollande also repeated that he wanted a U.N.
+Reiterating calls from his foreign minister on Monday, Hollande said he wanted a U.N.
 Security Council resolution that would keep close to the terms of a U.S.-Russia deal to eradicate Syria's chemical weapons.
+He said he would not demand the resolution be placed under the U.N.'s Chapter 7, although it should make reference to it.

+"France wants a resolution that can foresee coercive measures, that means under Chapter 7 in case the Syrian regime does not comply with its commitments," Hollande told a news conference.
+"The absence of any reference to Chapter 7 would deprive the United Nations of any credibility to act."

+Russia accused the West on Sunday of trying to exploit the deal between Moscow and Washington to push through a council resolution issued under Chapter 7 of the U.N. charter, which could authorize sanctions or military intervention if the Syrian government reneges on its commitments.

 Russia and China have blocked three U.N. resolutions meant to pressure Assad during Syria's civil war.